 Is There Any Psychology Involved in Pricing Real Estate?

-The psychology of pricing—or the idea that different prices influence our perceptions and actions—isn’t just a woo-woo concept peddled by marketing enthusiasts.
+The psychology of pricing, the idea that different prices influence our perceptions and actions, isn’t just a woo-woo concept peddled by marketing enthusiasts.
 Researchers have actually studied how pricing impacts consumer behavior extensively.
-Just look at these 42 pricing psychology examples backed by hundreds of academic journals.

 Pricing real estate, however, is its own beast to tame.

-You aren’t selling a cup of coffee for a buck and a half…there’s hundreds of thousands of dollars on the line.
-When you go to set an asking price, your North Star is to determine fair market value, achieved with the help of your real estate agent’s analysis of comparable sales.
-Shoot too high and you could risk sitting stagnant on the market, and that’s usually a seller’s Achilles heel.
+You aren’t selling a cup of coffee for a buck and a half — rather, there are hundreds of thousands of dollars on the line.
+When you set an asking price, your North Star is to determine the fair market value with the help of your real estate agent’s analysis of comparable sales.
+Shoot too high, and you could risk sitting stagnant on the market.

 But there are a few real estate pricing strategies we vetted with top agents and through valid research (and even listing data) that fall more into the territory of psychology.
 While gimmicks won’t do you any favors, some subtle tweaks to your price may help you convey the right message.
-It can be as simple as whether the number you choose is highly specific vs. perfectly rounded, ends in “99,” or seems (magically) soft lobbed right into a buyer’s search filters.

 1. Use ‘charm pricing’ with a twist

-Secondly, since buyers often cap their budget at a rounded number like $450,000, your house might show up in more online searches if you price right below it.
+Secondly, since buyers often cap their budget at a rounded number like $250,000, your house might show up in more online searches if you price right below it.
 That said, you don’t have to go crazy with the 9s (like $259,999).

-Anecdotally speaking, top-selling Atlanta real estate agent Trent Aldridge supports this strategy: “I think one of our biggest hurdles would $450,000.
-Listings priced under four $450,000 seem to sell a lot quicker than listings over $450,000,” he said.
+Anecdotally speaking, top-selling Atlanta real estate agent Trent Aldridge supports this strategy: “I think one of our biggest hurdles would [be] $450,000.
+Listings priced under $450,000 seem to sell a lot quicker than listings over $450,000,” he said.

-2. Price with precision
+2. Nail the price with precision

 “When we go to counter, we make it so specific that it seems like the seller has to have that number in order to sell,” says Aldridge.